 - You must pay food for maintenance.

-As you can see there a lot of things to look after – but only if you wish to do so.
-Expand your territory by building dikes and dehydrate moors, cultivate those lands by plowing them, plant forests, build stalls and buildings.
+As you can see there are a lot of things to look after – but only if you wish to do so.
+Expand your territory by building dikes and dehydrating moors, cultivate those lands by plowing them, plant forests, build stalls and buildings.
 And then exploit this land and animals for resources, deliver them to cities and fill your pockets.